tableau/VizAlerts/README.md

 Actions currently supported are:

-* Send email to any audience, with flexible control over who is sent what, and the ability to embed or attach images of your vizualizations as PNGs or PDFs
+* Send email to any audience, with flexible control over who is sent what, and the ability to embed or attach images of your visualizations as PNGs or PDFs
 * Send SMS messages to any audience using the Twilio service
 * (Future) Export viz data and/or images to a file share